Pan Pacific Sonargaon: History

 On 13 October 2003, Hotel International Limited announced plans to spend one billion taka to renovate the hotel.
 On 19 March 2004, Pan Pacific Sonargaon launched the Global Hotel Alliance in Dhaka.

-In 30 August 2006, the Secretary of the Ministry of Tourism and Civil Aviation, Shahid Alam, asked the Chairman of RAJUK, KAM Harun, to not fine Hotel International Limited for the unapproved expansion of Pan Pacific Sonargaon.
+On 30 August 2006, the Secretary of the Ministry of Tourism and Civil Aviation, Shahid Alam, asked the Chairman of RAJUK, KAM Harun, to not fine Hotel International Limited for the unapproved expansion of Pan Pacific Sonargaon.
 The hotel had ignored two notices from RAJUK over its construction in Begunbari Canal.
 There was whistleblower complaints against Southeast Asia Technology Co Ltd, a consultant of the renovation project, from hotel employees.

 Renovation works in the hotel began in 2007 by Accom Engineering Ltd, a sister concern of Orion Group.
 It was stalled due to the 2007-2008 caretaker government political crises in Bangladesh and corruption allegations.
 The renovation works were completed by the mid 2017.
 Orion Group got the 1.8 billion taka renovation project through close connections with Hawa Bhaban according to hotel officials as reported by The Daily Star.
 The renovations, which started in 2005, where near completion in 2008.
 A new health club and pool was opened at the hotel in July following the renovation.